All Episodes

 But his thinking is not clear.

-His intent is I'm not gonna comment on, and the the result is money flowing to him that, in my opinion, the they you know, we won't comment on that.
+And the result is money flowing to him that, in my opinion, they, you know, we won't comment on that.

-But these blue chicken kind of guys, the woo-woo sorts of fellows, are manipulating this understanding for their benefit by in support of their paradigm, even though their paradigm is 100% bullshit.
+But these blue chicken kind of guys, the woo-woo sorts of fellows, are manipulating this understanding for their benefit in support of their paradigm, even though their paradigm is 100% bullshit and getting bullshittier by the day.

-They're double cultures, so they're like ringed in in here.
+So they're like ringed in here.

-And Q. You can say that Q is a cult now for a lot of different reasons, okay?
+And Q, you can say that Q is a cult now for a lot of different reasons, okay?

 But let's not be confused.